 - Benevolent Boss: As expected from a good deity.
 When Thor meets his clerics in the afterlife he acts quite friendly towards them, is careful not to pressure them into coming back to life despite it being in his best interest and even bends the rules a little bit to share Snarl lore with them.

-- Big Good: He is one of the few gods willing to give the mortals a chance to save their world AND has an actual plan to stop the Snarl after billions of years of it destroying worlds.
+- Big Good: He is one of the few gods willing to give the mortals a chance to save their world and has an actual plan to stop the Snarl after billions of years of it destroying worlds.
 There may be others such as Odin, Loki, and Rat who may be in on his plan or even started it before him, but he is the main mover by telling Durkon the gods' secrets.

-- Blessed with Suck: He's sometimes jealous of mortal limitations like imperfect recall.
+- Blessed with Suck: He's sometimes envious of mortal limitations like imperfect recall.
 He remembers every mortal who ever worshiped him, including all the ones from the "uncountable" (to mortals, at least) previous worlds lost to the Snarl.